Polk County DWI Bail Information

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM - 5 PM) generally results in faster processing times.
+- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM - 5 PM) may expedite the release process, as more staff are typically available to process the paperwork.

 What Happens After Posting Bail